-Lodging Enterprises, LLC was formed in Delaware on April 18, 2008 and is a wholly-owned Subsidiary of the U.S. REIT.
-It leases real estate from Lodging Properties to operate the hotels underlying the Railway Portfolio.
-Lodging Enterprises is domiciled in the U.S. and its head and registered office is located at 8080 East Central, Suite 180, Wichita, Kansas 67206.
+Lodging Enterprises was formed in Delaware on April 18, 2008 and is a wholly-owned Subsidiary of the U.S. REIT.
+It leases real estate from Lodging Properties to operate the Oak Tree Inn Hotels (other than those forming part of the Railway Portfolio).
+Lodging Enterprises is domiciled in the U.S. and its head office is located at